einargs/mypy/refinement_design.md

     refinement variables would be unique'd so that if a second property is brought in later, any constraints involving it on the first property snap into place.
+- Get constraints carrying over with free variables in function definitions.
+  See the TODO in `testRefinementTermArithmetic` for more details.
 - figure out when a variable with a refinement type can be invalidated.
   Assignment shouldn't invalidate it bc then it'll be checked.
   - I'm thinking